 She rode out of town on her horse, a fat black mare with flowers braided in her mane.
 It was weighed down with full saddlebags and a sleep roll, but the Hero looked no better for her time spent in town.
 The same clothes, dirty and torn, the same patched leather boots.

 It felt indiscreet to walk through the open plain, so he took the form of a Misthawk, opening his arms as they stretched into wings before taking flight.
 He went in wide circles to gain height before he followed her, wanting to look plausibly like a bird from the ground.
-There wasn’t much to see from such a distance, even with a Misthawk’s eyes.
+There wasn’t much to see from such a distance, even with a Misthawk’s many eyes.
 He had to circle occasionally to keep from overtaking her, slow as she traveled.
 It was no wonder she spoke of wanting more time.

 He watched her dismount, though he couldn’t tell why, on her hands and knees in the tall grass beside the road.
-He saw before she did the Howlers creeping closer, and he circled lower to get a better look.
+He saw before she did the pack of Howlers creeping closer, and he circled lower to get a better look.
 There was no reason for them to attack her—she wasn’t in marked territory, and she was hardly an appetizing meal.
 Yet they stalked toward her like they were hunting, so he was curious to see how she handled them.
 Would she dispatch them, or simply leave?

 To his surprise, she did neither, absorbed so deeply in her mysterious task that a Howler was able to pounce on her.
 She screamed in alarm as its teeth sank into her skin, and her horse bolted, fleeing down the road to safety.
-They were on her all at once then, five of them with gnashing teeth and tearing claws and her on the ground with her sword.
+They were on her all at once then, five of them barking with gnashing teeth and tearing claws and her on the ground with her sword.

 The Hero had managed to run one of them through, its corpse now bleeding out in the grass.
 But her legs were both bleeding, one of her arms, and the side of her neck looked torn open.
 Her gaze was unfocused, her breathing heavy.